All Year: Yes

 We live in a 100 year old farmhouse on 22 acres which we enjoy sharing and with too much to do for us to get to it all.

-There's Indy the dog, Delphi the budgie, Chester the miniature horse, the goats Gracie and Billy the Kid as well as as some weed-control goats, a dozen or so beef cattle to get to know besides your hosts - Hyram, Adrienne and Amélie.
+There's Indy the dog, Delphi the budgie, Chester the miniature horse, Gracie and the rest of the weed-control goats, a dozen or so beef cattle to get to know besides your hosts - Hyram, Adrienne and Amélie.

 We have a single bedroom as well as a lovely double bedroom for couples or friends willing to share a room so we can host up to three helpers in various combinations.